-Through area agencies, community cooperatives and our own policy guidelines, we strive to give help to those whose lives can truly be touched.
+Through area agencies, community cooperatives, and our own policy guidelines, we strive to give help to those whose lives can truly be touched.

 If you would like to join our efforts, please contact the church at 615-361-4896, leave your name and number and someone from the Mission Team will call you back.

-Your gifts of time, materials or financial support are always appreciated!
+Your gifts of time, materials, or financial support are always appreciated!

-The Arlington Food Pantry is open Tuesday through Friday from 11:00 a.m. - 1:00 p.m.
+The Arlington Food Pantry is open Tuesday from 11:00 a.m. - 1:00 p.m.
 We strive to keep a supply of non-perishable food items on hand at all times.
 Those seeking assistance are asked to bring a picture ID and come to the rear entrance of the church.
 The Arlington Food Pantry is intended to be used for emergency use and not for long term use.

 The Arlington Food Pantry is maintained in memory of our friend, Martha Barton.
 Martha taught our congregation much about helping those in need and how in the process we can also make friends.

-The pantry is stocked through your generous donations of non-perishable food and monitary donations.
+The pantry is stocked through your generous donations of non-perishable food and monetary donations.
 If you would like to bring food items, call the church office for a list of items.
 Or, feel free to bring any of the items we always try to stock:

 - Instant Oatmeal